This tutorial covers the main processing stages related to multispectral data processing:

 (to follow the tutorial please use: Agisoft Metashape Professional 1.7.x)

 The dataset has been acquired with senseFly eBee X platform with mounted MicaSense RedEdge-MX sensor.

-Images from MicaSense RedEdge-MX, MicaSense RedEdge, MicaSense Altum and Parrot Sequoia can be loaded at once for all bands.
+Images from MicaSense RedEdge-MX, MicaSense RedEdge, MicaSense Altum, Parrot Sequoia and DJI Phantom 4 Multispecan be loaded at once for all bands.

 Metashape Pro can automatically sort out those calibration images to the special camera folder in the Workspace pane if the image meta-data says that the images are for calibration.
 The images will be disabled automatically (not to be used in actual processing).